srgong/indexing/README.md

 # Introduction

 This project addresses this [prompt](https://github.com/Samariya57/coding_challenges/blob/master/challenge.pdf), where we build a pipeline that creates the index portion commonly found at the end of textbooks.
-Given text input, this pipeline transforms it into a key value pair where the key is a word, and the value is the file name the word can be found in.
+Given text input, this pipeline transforms it into a key value pair where the key is a word, and the value is a list of file names the word can be found in.

 # Approach